IGFA Billfish Research and Conservation Endowment

 Can you imagine living in a world where billfish populations have been so diminished that fishing for them is no longer worthwhile?
 Most billfish anglers cannot, and the International Game Fish Association shares this same sentiment.

-Many billfish stocks are in a depleted state and are also understudied, so we cannot accurately determine whether they are healthy.
+Many billfish stocks are in a depleted state and are understudied, so we cannot accurately determine whether they are healthy.
 Put simply, there has not been enough resources dedicated to studying and conserving billfish as there needs to be, especially when you consider how important they are to recreational anglers and the revenue these fisheries generate.

-The IGFA’s Credibility
+The IGFA's Proven Leadership

 Enhancing research on billfish movement and habitat utilization through the IGFA Great Marlin Race

-Evaluating new satellite tagging technologies that will become the next generation of marine telemetry research tools.
+Evaluating new satellite tagging technologies that will become the next generation of marine telemetry research tools

 Capitalizing on the wealth of data being collected by the IGFA Great Marlin Race to develop high-profile research publications that better verify commercial billfish catch data reporting